Magdalena González Furlong

 Magdalena Adriana González Furlong (born 4 March 1958) is a Mexican politician who was affiliated with the National Action Party.
-As of 2014 she served as Deputy of the LIX Legislature of the Mexican Congress representing the State of Mexico.
+In 2003–2006 she served as a deputy during the 59th session of Congress, representing the State of Mexico's 15th district.

 In the 2015 election period she participated as a candidate for municipal president of Tlalnepantla in the Citizen's Movement Party.